Erfaan-Rostami/Hypergraph-and-Graph-Neural-Network-HGNN-GNN--/README.md

 # Graph Convolutional Networks (GCN)
-- <a href="http://tkipf.github.io/graph-convolutional-networks/" > Graph Convolutional Networks </a> by Thomas Kipf
-- paper: <a href="https://papers.nips.cc/paper/7335-combinatorial-optimization-with-graph-convolutional-networks-and-guided-tree-search.pdf" > Combinatorial Optimization with Graph Convolutional Networks and Guided Tree Search </a>
+- <a href="http://tkipf.github.io/graph-convolutional-networks/" > Graph Convolutional Networks </a> by Thomas Kipf &#9749; paper: <a href="https://papers.nips.cc/paper/7335-combinatorial-optimization-with-graph-convolutional-networks-and-guided-tree-search.pdf" > Combinatorial Optimization with Graph Convolutional Networks and Guided Tree Search </a>

-&#9749; <a href="">Bayesian graph convolutional neural networks for semi-supervised classification</a>
+&#9749; paper: <a href="">Bayesian graph convolutional neural networks for semi-supervised classification</a>

 &rarr; <a href="https://towardsdatascience.com/can-we-do-better-than-convolutional-neural-networks-46ed90fed807">Can we do better than Convolutional Neural Networks?</a>, by Boris Knyazev
 ## Links: